20 Sep Spotlight on Strategy with Dr. Michael Harris

 At SMU, Michael participates in a weekly faculty writing group with a focus on writing productivity.
 He suggests that successful writers first get their ideas on paper.
 Focus on getting that first draft, and work on editing later.

 “There is nothing better than getting into the flow where you look up after a productive writing session and it has been a couple of hours but it only feels like you’ve been writing 15 minutes.”

 An Excerpt from Data Strategy in Colleges and Universities:

 Want to read more?
-Preorder your copy of Data Strategy in Colleges and Universities: From Understanding to Implementation now (release date is November 5, 2019)!
-You can check out the book’s website and an extended excerpt from the book.
+Order your copy of Data Strategy in Colleges and Universities: From Understanding to Implementation now!
+You can also check out the book’s website and an extended excerpt from the book.

 Have you ever lost yourself in your reading or writing like Dr. Harris does?
 What topics make time stand still for you?
 Tell us in the comments below.